 Though some AAA programs are open to all qualifying individuals, many require an assessment before delivery of services.
 While specific to each program, these assessments provide the mechanism to ensure that services to those in greatest economic and social need enter into services with priority and the lowest possible barriers.
-When waitlists are needed due to program/staff capacity and/or funding barriers, those scoring with the highest risk/highest need are considered first.
+When waitlists are needed due to program/staff capacity and/or funding barriers, we use a risk assessment tool to identify highest risk/highest need participants to be considered first.
 Current high-need programs most at risk of waitlists are: